PERMANENT OBSERVER MISSION OF THE HOLY SEE TO UNESCO

-Point 46 : Respect for Freedom of
+Point 46 : Respect for Freedom of Expression and Respect

 If it is a public and political place where a serious and deep word can be emitted and heard, this is well here, in UNESCO.
 We just had a seizing proof during the international crisis provoked by the Mahomet caricatures.
 Actually the communiqué by the Members State Ambassadors of the Islamic Conference Organization accredited with the UNESCO has affirmed its attachment to the principles of freedom of expression in reliability to the International United Nations Charter of Human Rights.
 However this freedom goes together with ensued responsibility, for, freedom of expression erected in fundamental right is limited.
 Every person must have protection against any kind of discrimination based on race, ethnic group, religion or national belonging.
 Freedom of expression point toward self-realization of a person and the defence of his dignity.
 Hence there is a reasonable limit to this right of expression.
 Article 19 of the International Treaty on civil rights and politics expresses it very clearly.
 Implementation of freedom of expression involves specific duties and specific responsibilities.
 “Consequently it can be submitted to particular restrictions that must be somehow clearly fixed by the law and are necessary for the respect of rights and reputation of others, for the safeguard of national security, public order, public health or morality”.
 In the communiqué, the Ambassadors, have avowed their attachment to civilizations peace work and respect of religious phenomenon.